JCLemos92/lbaw1767/Report2/Report2.md

 Identifier|Description|Examples
 ----------|-----------|--------
-User|Generic user that has access to public information such as public project names and descriptions, can ask to join projects if option is available|N/A
-Visitor|Unauthenticated user that has access to public information such as public project names and descriptions.
+User|Generic user that has access to public information such as public project names and descriptions|N/A Visitor|Unauthenticated user that has access to public information such as public project names and descriptions.
 Can register itself (sign-up) or sign-in in the system|N/A
 Authenticated User|User that Authenticated at system, has access to the projects and foruns|N/A Common|User that joins a project or is included by the coordinator of said project.
 Can add tasks, comment on them and create topics on the forum|Team members